 There absolutely are essential oil reps that make safe and accurate information their top priority.
 I know some of them.

-These people have generally gone through outside training and/or certifications to ensure they have the education needed to best help their customers.
+These people have usually gone through outside training and/or certifications to ensure they have the education needed to best help their customers.

 On the flip side, not all brand consultants give factual information.
 It’s vital you know where an essential oil representative got his or her information before you accept it as truth and apply it.
 The sales rep may stand up in front of a group and teach a class, but that doesn’t necessarily make the person a trusted source of information.

 Before following the guidance of a brand rep, find out if the individual has gone through any training or certifications outside of what is offered by their company or team sponsor.
-If not, keep that in mind as the representative gives suggestions or information.
+If not, you’re at a much greater risk of getting unsafe or inaccurate information.

 Myth 10: It’s impossible to find good information on essential oils.